neherlab/treetime/README.md

 * [Beast](http://beast.bio.ed.ac.uk/) relies on the MCMC-type sampling of trees.
 It is hence rather slow for large data sets.
 But BEAST allows the flexible inclusion of prior distributions, complex evolutionary models, and estimation of parameters.
 * [Least-Square-Dating](http://www.atgc-montpellier.fr/LSD/) (LSD) emphasises speed (it scales as O(N) as **TreeTime**), but provides limited scope for customization.

+### Projects using treetime

+Treetime is an integral part of the [nextstrain.org](http://nextstrain.org) project to track and analyze viral sequence data in real time.

 ### Developer info